kendayao/React-Portfolio/README.md

 ## Description

 This is my web development portfolio.
-This portfolio was built with REACT.
-Enjoy!
+This portfolio showcases my web development skills through projects that I have worked on myself and projects that I have worked on with a team.

 ## Table of Contents

 * [Description](#description)
+* [Technology] (#technology)
 * [User Story](#user-story)
 * [Installation](#installation)
 * [Usage](#usage)